tombensve/APS/APS-Auth/APSSimpleUserServiceProvider/docs/src/APSSimpleUserService.md

 ![Picture of datasource config gui.](http://download.natusoft.se/Images/APS/APS-Auth/APSSimpleUserServiceProvider/docs/images/DataSourceConfig.png)

 Please note that the above picture is just an example.
-The data source name  __APSSimpleUserServiceDS__ is however important.
+The data source name  _APSSimpleUserServiceDS_ in this example should be configured in the _persistence/dsRefs_ config.
 The service will be looking up the entry with that name!
-The rest of the entry depends on your database and where it is running.
-Also note that the ”(default)” after the field names in the above picture are the name of the currently selected configuration environment.
+The rest of the datasource entry depends on your database and where it is running.
+Also note that the "(default)" after the field names in the above picture are the name of the currently selected configuration environment.
 This configuration is configuration environment specific.
 You can point out different database servers for different environments for example.

-When the datasource is configured and saved then you can go to _”Configuration tab, Configurations/aps/adminweb”_ and enable the ”requireauthentication” config.
-If you do this before setting up the datasource and you have choosen to use the provided implementation of APSAuthService that uses APSSimpleUserService to login then you will be completely locked out.
+When the datasource is configured and saved then you can go to _"Configuration tab, Configurations/aps/adminweb"_ and enable the "requireauthentication" config. **If you do this before setting up the datasource and you have choosen to use the provided implementation of APSAuthService that uses APSSimpleUserService to login then you will be completely locked out!**

 ## Troubleshooting